-The bloom period for WA 38 is mid to late season, the same period as Snowdrift pollinizers.
+The bloom period for WA 38 is late during the bloom period.
 There is little apparent difference in bloom timing on 1st versus 2nd and 3rd year wood compared to some varieties which tend towards a more consolidated bloom.
 The blooms are generally self-thinning which makes it important to have a pollinizer blooming during bloom.

 Fruit type.
 WA 38 is a bi-color fruit and needs uniform light exposure to develop good color.
 The training system you choose will affect the amount of light that is intercepted and how it is distributed throughout the canopy.
 Low light locations in the canopy will produce poor colored fruit.

 It is important to match the tree training, pruning and thinning techniques as well as pollinizers to the tree habit.